gtvj/gtvj.github.io/objectives-2020-Q3.md

 <h3>Progress</h3>
 <ul>
     <li>Completed the book "Guitar Theory: Straight Talking Music Theory for Guitarists".
 Excellent book and I think I got a lot from it.
 One thing is clear though - as the author says: <q>It takes time; you won't learn this stuff quickly, so just enjoy the ride</q></li>
+    <li>Completed the book "Guitar Fretboard: Memorise the Fretboard in less than 24 hours".
+An OK book with some good tips.
+Provides some useful navigation/orientation tools - but over promises at bit.</li>
 </ul>
 </div>